dmpop/otto/README.md

 - Write the predefined copyright notice to the **Copyright** field of each photo's EXIF metadata.
 - If keywords are specified, write them into each photo's EXIF metadata.
 - Geotag photos using the geographical coordinates of the specified city.
+- Geotag photos using exact geographical coordinates and altitude.
 - Merge multiple GPX tracks and geocorrelate photos using the resulting GPX file.
 - Group the transferred files into folders by date using the _YYYY-MM-DD_ naming format.
 - Notify on job completion via [ntfy](http://ntfy.sh).